Petrykivka painting: what makes this technique special?

 Nowadays decorative painting on wood has become the most popular.
 Various souvenirs made using this technique can be found in thousands of houses in Ukraine and all over the world.
 The most original and commonly used items are painted jewel-boxes and Christmas tree decorations.
 Once canonical black groundwork is now replaced with a multitude of bright colours, which allows every artist to keep to his/her unique style using favourite colours and ornaments.
 However, the very fact that every such item is hand-crafted by a master of Petrykivsky style painting is enough to make it unique.

-Souvenirs presented by Ukrgifts are made of natural wood, painted with honey-based paints and then glazed with mat or sleek lacquer.
-They are fully hand-crafted and reflect all the richness and uniqueness of Ukrainian culture.
+Gifts presented by Ukrgifts are made of natural wood, painted with honey-based paints and then glazed with mat or sleek lacquer.
+They are fully hand crafted and reflect all the richness and uniqueness of Ukrainian culture.
 Their value is beyond any doubt.

 Berliner Weihnachtszeit am Roten Rathaus

 Mo. – Fr.: 12-22 Uhr, Sa. – So.: 11-22 Uhr

 vom 25.
 November bis 26.
 Dezember 2019

 Mo. – Do.: 14-22 Uhr, Fr.- So.: 12-22 Uhr